Bbenchaya/tweet_mood/README.md

 # Tweet Mood

-Analyze tweets to find their sentiment and extract entities.
+Analyze tweets to find their sentiment and extract named entities.

 ## App workflow